haskellfoundation/error-message-index/message-index/messages/GHC-95909/example2/index.md

 ---
-title: All fields are strict without explicit bang patterns if the language extension is enabled
+title: All fields are strict if the StrictData language extension is enabled
 ---

-When using the language extension `{-# LANGUAGE Strict #-}` or `{-# LANGUAGE StrictData #-}`, all fields are strict, even if we do not explicitly use the strictness bang pattern `!`.
+When using the language extension `{-# LANGUAGE Strict #-}` or `{-# LANGUAGE StrictData #-}`, all fields are strict, even if we do not explicitly use the strictness flag `!`.
 Thus, we must instantiate all fields on construction.

 ## Error Message